 - Impressions: The impression metric displays the number of people who visited your website this month.
 For example, if someone visits your website and clicks on a single page or a link within a single page, it is counted as one impression.

-- CTR: Click-through rate shows the percentage of people who clicked on your link compared to other websites.
+- CTR: The Click-through rate shows the percentage of people who clicked on your link compared to other websites.
 For example, if you click on a link for a product in Nordstrom, visit another site within the same domain, and find it low-priced, it is counted as one click.

 - Average Position: This number shows how many results are on your website.
 The average position shows how many results your Google SERPs find for that particular keyword or phrase.